Anatoly Fomenko: Historical revisionism

-Fomenko is one of authors of a concept that manipulates historical chronology.
-It is known as New Chronology.
-Fomenko claims that he has discovered that many historical events do not correspond mathematically with the dates on which they are supposed to have occurred.
-He asserts from this that all of ancient history (including the history of Greece, Rome, and Egypt) is just a reflection of events that occurred in the Middle Ages and that all of Chinese and Arab history are fabrications of 17th- and 18th-century Jesuits.
+Fomenko is one of the authors of a concept that manipulates historical chronology called New Chronology.
+Fomenko claims that he has discovered new empirico-statistical methods and their application to determine that many historical events do not correspond with the dates on which they are supposed to have occurred.
+He asserts from this that all of ancient history (including the history of Greece, Rome, and Egypt) is merely a reflection of events that occurred in the Middle Ages, and that all of Chinese and Arab history are fabrications of 17th- and 18th-century Jesuits.
+Fomenko is the author and sometimes co-author of several books on the analysis of historical chronicles, as well as a chronology of antiquity and the Middle Ages.